arm61/pylj/docs/source/ideal-gas-law.md

 p = \frac{k_B T}{v - b} - \frac{a}{v^2},
 $$

 with $b$ the area a particle excludes and $a$ the strength of the attraction.
 Expanded at low density it gives a second virial coefficient of $b - a / k_B T$.
-The fit is to the pressure $N$ particles would give with the measured virial, which adds the one missing particle's $k_B T / A$ back to the kinetic term:
+The fit is to the pressure with the full $N k_B T / A$ kinetic term, since the equation is written for $N$ particles:

 ```{code-cell} python
 def van_der_waals(v, a, b):